 - August 30th, 2019 – Illiteraty: a Folk band that is also playing at the Vancouver Folk Music Festival in 2019

-Admission to the Music at the Cannery events costs $7 for adults and $5 for children between the ages of 2 and 17.
+Music at the Cannery events cost around $7 for adults and $5 for children between the ages of 2 and 17.

-Admission to the National Historic Site itself during the day is approximately $12 for adults, $10 for seniors and free for children under the age of 18.
-The museum is closed during the concerts, however, except for days when it’s raining and the band performs inside.
-On those occasions guests can see a bit of the attraction, but only a little.
+Admission to the National Historic Site itself during the day was approximately $12 for adults, $10 for seniors and free for children under the age of 18.
+The museum was closed during the concerts, however, except for days when it was raining and the band performed inside.
+On those occasions guests could see a bit of the attraction, but only a little.